 What About a Cruise Ship Across the Atlantic?

 Another alternative if you’re bringing a dog from the US to the UK, may be to book a crossing on the Queen Mary 2 across the Atlantic, disembarking at Southampton in England.
 This is particularly popular with owners of larger dogs, that are too large to fly in the cabin on any airline.
 The Queen Mary 2 is one of the few pet-friendly cruise ships.

 However, keep in mind that there a lot of demand for the pet kennels onboard the Queen Mary 2, so the kennels are typically booked out a year or more in advance!
-It might be possible to put your name down on a waiting list, in case a berth becomes available sooner.
+(As of early 2023, I have even heard reports of up to two years.)
+However, it’s possible to put your name down on a waiting list, in case a berth becomes available sooner.

 Paperwork for Travelling to the UK with Your Dog